TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * Supported version list
     * v4.1.1-nks1
     * v4.1.1-nks2: Improved the stability of the add-on management feature.
+    * v4.1.1-nks3: Improved the stability of the add-on management feature.

 <a id="addon-mgmt-addon-nfs-csi-plugin">
 <a id="addon-mgmt-addon-list-nfs-csi-plugin"></a>